 10. Dolphins Point

-The main walking trail continues around Gordons Bay to Dolphins Point, a peninsula just north of Coogee Beach.
+The main walking trail continues around Gordons Bay to Dolphins Point, a scenic peninsula just north of Coogee Beach.

 11. Coogee Beach